robertsparkes/ftir-fitting/README.md

 A script for automatically analysing FTIR spectra of PVC to determine the contribution of four raw materials to the overall formulation

-The main script, **ftir-fitting-pvc.sh** analyses FTIR spectra of a PVC mixture fitting the sample data against defined spectra of four standards, plus a linear background.
+The main script, "**ftir-fitting-pvc.sh**" analyses FTIR spectra of a PVC mixture fitting the sample data against defined spectra of four standards, plus a linear background.
 Other scripts in this repository are for pre-processing the data and generating required files in the working directory.